National War Memorial (India)

+The old Amar Jawan Jyoti, located at India Gate, previously served as a war memorial.
+In 2015, central government approved the proposal to build a dedicated national war memorial.
+The names of 25,942 martyrs have been inscribed across 16 walls at the memorial.
 This monument is spread over 40 acres of land and was built by the Government of India around the existing chhatri (canopy), near India Gate, New Delhi.
 The memorial wall is flushed with the ground and in harmony with existing aesthetics.
 It was completed in January 2019 and unveiled on 25 February 2019 in an inauguration ceremony held at the monument where Prime Minister of India Narendra Modi in the presence of Chief of Defence Staff (CDS) of India, and the three Chiefs of Staff of the Indian Armed Forces, ignited the eternal flame of the Amar Jawan Jyoti (Flames of Eternal Soldiers) at the Amar Chakra under the main obelisk of the monument.

-The old Amar Jawan Jyoti, located at India Gate, previously served as the national war memorial.
-It was constructed in a short time frame following the Indo-Pakistani War of 1971 as per Prime Minister Indira Gandhi's wishes, so that it could be inaugurated on 26 January 1972 as a mark of respect to the martyrs of the war.
-The flame from here was merged with the flame at the new National War Memorial on 21 January 2022 by Integrated Defence Staff chief Air Marshal Balabhadhra Radha Krishna.
+The flame from India Gate was merged with the flame at the new National War Memorial on 21 January 2022 by Integrated Defence Staff chief Air Marshal Balabhadhra Radha Krishna.